gulam101/JS-Background-Changer/README.md

 <a name="Credits"/>

 ### Description:
-This project had a main focus on allowing the user to change the background of a colour by clicking the button in the middle of the screen.
+This project justs utilised vanilla JS and focus on allowing the user to change the background of a colour by clicking the button in the middle of the screen.
+I wanted to see how JavaScript handles elements in HTML and CSS so that I could get used to working with them.
+The button has a simple css animation allowing it to change the background using an array with different HEX colours.

+### Constrants:
+None.